The Real Meanings Behind 11 Rose Colors

 Early tradition used white roses as a symbol for true love, an association which would later become the hallmark of the red rose.
 Also known as the bridal rose, the white rose is a traditional wedding flower.
 In this sense, white represents unity, virtue, and the pureness of a new love.
 White roses are also associated with honor and reverence, which makes them a fitting memorial for a departed loved one.

 A literal mixture of yellow and red, orange roses were seen as a bridge between friendship symbolized by yellow roses and love represented by red roses.
-They can be an expression of fascination, or a gift to say 'I'm proud of you.'
+They can be an expression of fascination, or a gift to say “I’m proud of you.”
+This is what your favorite flower says about your personality.